autumntompkin/GRCProjects/05-risk-acceptance-documentation/README.md

 ### The Security Gap

-The security team has identified that the company's legacy payment reconciliation system:
+The company's legacy payment reconciliation system:

-1. Uses a shared service account with database admin privileges
+1. Processes $2B in transactions annually
-2. The password has not been rotated in 18 months
+2. Uses a shared service account with database administrator privileges
-3. 15 team members know the password
+3. Is accessible to 15 team members who know the password for the shared service account
-4. The system processes $2B in transactions annually
+4. Has not had the password rotated in 18 months
-5. Replacing the system would require 12-18 months of development
+5. Would require 12–18 months to replace

 **Technical Details:**
-- System: PaymentReconciler v3.2 (internal application) <-- CHANGING
+- System: PaymentReconciler v3.2 (internal application)
-- Database: Oracle 12c with PCI cardholder data <-- CHANGING
+- Database: Oracle 12c (stores cardholder data subject to PCI DSS requirements)
-- Authentication: Static username/password stored in config file
+- Authentication: Uses a static username and password stored in configuration files
-- Logging: Application logs exist, but no database query logging
+- Monitoring: Application activity is logged, but database-level activity is not tracked
-- Network: System sits in PCI CDE
+- Environment: Operates within the cardholder data environment (CDE), where sensitive payment data is stored and processed

 **Business Context:**
-- Finance team relies on this system for daily operations
+- The finance team relies on this system for daily operations
-- No budget allocated for replacement in current fiscal year
+- No budget is allocated for replacement in current fiscal year
-- Previous attempt to modernize failed 2 years ago
+- A previous attempt to modernize the system failed 2 years ago
-- System owner is the CFO
+- The system is owned by the CFO

 ---